rprouse/guppi/README.md

 Adds some true intelligence to Guppi.
 Allows you to chat with Guppi using the OpenAI API.

+### Serial Ports Skill

+Lists the available serial ports and allows you to send data to them.

 ### Strava

 Displays Strava fitness activities.